yothgewalt/disease-with-axios/README.md

 <hr>

 ## Example of Code
 Sample code that uses the API on our website.
-(Axios - CDN)
+(Axios)

 ```js
 const vaccinated = document.getElementById('vaccinated');